groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/net/groupdocs.viewer.options/viewinfooptions/forpdfview/_index.md

 ---
 title: ForPdfView
 second_title: GroupDocs.Viewer for .NET API Reference
-description: Initializes new instance of ViewInfoOptionsgroupdocs.viewer.options/viewinfooptions class to retrieve information about view when rendering into PDF.
+description: Initializes an instance of the ViewInfoOptionsgroupdocs.viewer.options/viewinfooptions class to retrieve information about view when rendering into PDF.
 type: docs
 weight: 30
 url: /net/groupdocs.viewer.options/viewinfooptions/forpdfview/
 ---
 ## ViewInfoOptions.ForPdfView method

-Initializes new instance of [`ViewInfoOptions`](../../viewinfooptions) class to retrieve information about view when rendering into PDF.
+Initializes an instance of the [`ViewInfoOptions`](../../viewinfooptions) class to retrieve information about view when rendering into PDF.

 ```csharp
 public static ViewInfoOptions ForPdfView()